-Your children are going to love this feelings chart (emotions chart) to help them find the word for what they are feeling.
+Are you teaching feelings to children?
+Then your students or kids are going to love this feelings chart (emotions chart) to help them find the word for what they are feeling.
 Our theme for the month of February is feelings.
 The feelings chart for kids comes in color as well as black and white for you to use with your child or students in different ways.

 Feelings Chart For Kids

-February is a month in our home where we shower each other with extra love, we discuss our feelings and hand out compliments.
+February is a month in our home where we shower each other with extra love, we discuss our feelings, emotions and we hand out compliments.
 I pack extra lunchbox notes using these printable Valentines Notes we do crafts and activities about love and feelings and we read books about love and books about feelings for kids.
 I create a special love themed basket for my children and really work on getting my children to identify their feelings and emotions.

 View this post on Instagram

 At this time, I also love to listen to this audiobook because it helps reinforce the type of parent I want to be to my children and to understand them better.

 The other night, my two daughters got into a little argument about something.
 I have no idea what they argued about but my youngest felt a little upset by it.
 I was working on this feelings chart for kids on my laptop at the time when she came to me.
 I asked her what was wrong so I could help her work her way through it.
 She looked at the feelings chart and told me how she was feeling.
 She mentioned feeling sad, because she was crying and a little left out because she had seen me hugging my older daughter and thought I was picking sides.
 I mentioned that I had no idea why they were arguing and so I wasn’t taking anyones sides.